‘Westworld’ Theory: Grace Is Really Theresa

 This theory is based on the fact that Grace bears a resemblance to a younger version of Theresa.
 In fact, the pair are the only smokers seen so far in Westworld and both hold their cigarettes in the same way.
 However, considering it is obvious Grace appears in the current day storyline of Westworld, it seems unlikely Grace would be the older Theresa from Season 1.
 This didn’t deter fans, though, who theorized that Grace could also be a relative of Theresa and, hence, the similarities.

-Katja Herbers has spoken to Harper’s Bazaar recently about this theory, and while she that this one is an interesting one, she didn’t confirm or deny it.
+Katja Herbers has spoken to Harper’s Bazaar recently about this theory, and while she said that this is an interesting one, she didn’t confirm or deny it.

 She did, however, say that the resemblance was not intentionally done to detract viewers away from the theory that Grace was the Man in Black’s daughter.